ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-10-2.md

-Chapter 9: Applying Lifelong Learning to Professional Growth: Setting Goals for Professional Growth through Lifelong Learning
+Setting Goals for Professional Growth through Lifelong Learning
 =============================================================================================================================

 Setting goals is a crucial aspect of using lifelong learning for professional growth.
 In this chapter, we will explore the importance of setting goals for professional growth and provide strategies for setting effective goals.